apache/systemds/docs/dml-language-reference.md

     write (M, $fname, format="csv")
     print("Done creating and writing random matrix in " + $fname)

-In above script, ```ifdef(\$nbrRows, 10)``` function is a short-hand for “```ifdef(\$nbrRows) then \$nbrRows else 10```”.
+In above script, ```ifdef(\$nbrRows, 10)``` function is a short-hand for "```ifdef(\$nbrRows) then \$nbrRows else 10```".

 Let’s assume that the above script is invoked using following the command line values:

     hadoop jar SystemML.jar -f test.dml -nvargs fname=test.mtx nbrRows=5 nbrCols=5

-In this case, the script will create a random matrix M with 5 rows and 5 columns and write it to the file “text.mtx” in csv format.
-After that it will print the message “Done creating and writing random matrix in test.mtx” on the standard output.
+In this case, the script will create a random matrix M with 5 rows and 5 columns and write it to the file "text.mtx" in csv format.
+After that it will print the message "Done creating and writing random matrix in test.mtx" on the standard output.

 If however, the above script is invoked from the command line using named arguments: